 To bring the love of Christ to others, we must first experience Him ourselves.
 Missionaries are guided to deepen their relationship with Christ through personal prayer, Mass, Liturgy of the Hours, and spiritual direction.

-Education in the Catholic faith and it’s social justice teachings equip us to apply faith and reason to our daily work and lives.
+Education in the Catholic faith and it’s teachings equip us to apply faith and reason to our daily work and lives.
 Missionaries take accredited courses from the Augustine Institute and University of Mary.

 Community life serves as the overall context to live the mystery of Divine Love.
 Whether it be cooking, cleaning, laughing, or just spending time together, it is the first space to learn how to be a missionary through loving and giving oneself, sincerely forgiving each other, and holding each other accountable in becoming saints.